aws-samples/ec2-former2/README.md

 ## ec2-former2

-[Former2](https://former2.com/) is a website that allows you to generate IaC ([Infrastructure as Code](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html)) templates (such as [CloudFormation](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/aws-cloudformation.html), [CDK](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/aws-cdk.html), Terraform, etc) from _existing_ AWS resources and is mentioned on AWS Open Source Blog ([Accelerate infrastructure as code development with open source Former2](https://aws.amazon.com/blogs/opensource/accelerate-infrastructure-as-code-development-with-open-source-former2/) and [How DNAnexus used the open source Former2 project to create infrastructure as code templates for their disaster recovery pipeline](https://aws.amazon.com/blogs/opensource/how-dnanexus-used-the-open-source-former2-project-to-create-infrastructure-as-code-templates-for-their-disaster-recovery-pipeline/)).
+[Former2](https://former2.com/) allows you to generate IaC ([Infrastructure as Code](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/infrastructure-as-code.html))  (such as [CloudFormation](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/aws-cloudformation.html), [CDK](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/aws-cdk.html), Terraform, etc) from _existing_ AWS resources and is mentioned on AWS Open Source Blog ([Accelerate infrastructure as code development with open source Former2](https://aws.amazon.com/blogs/opensource/accelerate-infrastructure-as-code-development-with-open-source-former2/) and [How DNAnexus used the open source Former2 project to create infrastructure as code templates for their disaster recovery pipeline](https://aws.amazon.com/blogs/opensource/how-dnanexus-used-the-open-source-former2-project-to-create-infrastructure-as-code-templates-for-their-disaster-recovery-pipeline/)).

-Some users have challenges creating [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) while others have security concerns about entering AWS security credentials on an external website, and would prefer a private web instance.
+Some users have challenges creating [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) while others express security concerns about entering AWS security credentials on a public website, and would prefer a private web instance.
 However, Former2 requires [browser helper extension](https://github.com/iann0036/former2-helper) that only works with websites that has domain names 127.0.0.1, localhost, former2.com and www.former2.com.

-This CloudFormation template provisions an EC2 instance hosting Former2 website in your AWS account.
-You can remote in to generate and download IaC templates with temporary security credentials.
+This CloudFormation template creates an EC2 instance hosting Former2 in your AWS account.
+You can connect to the instance with [Amazon DCV](https://aws.amazon.com/hpc/dcv/) remote display protocol to generate and download IaC templates using [temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html).

 ## About CloudFormation templates
 EC2 instances must be provisioned in a subnet with IPv4 internet connectivity.